Take a Look at Prayer from the Almighty’s Perspective

 - Doting and indulgent parents keep a child from maturing and becoming stable adult.
 God loves us too much to let that happen.

-However, when it’s in our best interest, there’s nothing God can’t and won’t do for us when we ask.
-That is his nature; he is omnipotent.
+When it’s in our best interest, however, there’s nothing God can’t and won’t do for us when we ask.

 Read more about the book of Luke in That You May Know: A 40-Day Devotional Exploring the Life of Jesus from the Gospel of Luke, now available in e-book, paperback, and hardcover.